 The Franck Hertz experiment was first studied in 1914 by James Franck and Gustav Hertz and presented to the German Physical Society.
 It was the first electrical measurement to show the quantum nature of atoms.
-Franck Hertz experiment consisted of a vacuum tube designed to study the energetic electrons that flew through a thin vapour of mercury atoms.
-It was discovered that only a specific amount of atom’s kinetic energy would lose as the electrons collide with the mercury atom.
+The Franck Hertz experiment consisted of a vacuum tube designed to study the energetic electrons that flew through a thin vapour of mercury atoms.
+It was discovered that only a specific amount of an atom’s kinetic energy would lose as the electrons collide with the mercury atom.

 Franck Hertz Experiment

 To demonstrate the concept of quantisation of the energy levels according to the Bohr’s model of an atom.

 Following are the list of materials required for this experiment:

 - A control unit for power supply